quickgrid/ai-resources/ai-notes.md

 ## Style GAN Family

-Recommend skimming all of the papers except Style GAN 2 ADA to get an overall understanding.
+Recommend skimming all of the papers except Style GAN 2 ADA (optional) to get an overall understanding.

 ### ProGAN